Chat with us, powered by LiveChat

 A Waterfall in Ireland

-1. Torc Waterfall
+1. Torc Waterfall, County Kerry

 Torc Waterfall is one of the most famous waterfalls in Ireland, and also one of the most visited.
 Located just outside of Killarney within Killarney National Park, the waterfall has been attracting tourists since the Victorian era, when travellers began to appreciate the beauty that was waiting for them in County Kerry.